robertbraeutigam/scan/README.md

 each device is free to directly communicate with any number of other devices.
 There is no "server", nor any central software or hardware components.

-To support every possible IP topology, frames may contain additional logical routing information and are designed to be able to be multiplexed, forwarded and proxied.
+To support every possible physical topology, frames may contain additional logical routing information and are designed to be able to be multiplexed, forwarded and proxied.

 The network protocol is packet based, with each packet limited in size to a maximum of 65535 bytes